What degrees are offered at Saint Paul School of Theology?

 Is there an application fee?

 There is an application fee of $50 for the Master's programs and $60 for the Doctor of Ministry program.
-Currently, we are waiving this application fee for 2013-2014.
+Currently, we are waiving this application fee.
 There is also a $125 confirmation fee required once a student has been admitted into the program.

 What help can I get with tuition?